-Supplementary data tables, spreadsheets and the like for charts and data referenced in the final report and slides.
+- 2.2.
+The actual webinar will take place by June 30th 2021, and will be delivered in English. - 2.3.
+The Government of Canada will oversee the coordination, logistics, and administration of said webinar. - Any and all supplementary data tables, spreadsheets and the like for charts and data referenced in the final guide and slides.
 This will be provided electronically in Microsoft Excel (editable) format.